evolvingstuff/vdw2/content/posts/norway-to-double-vitamin-d-to-400-iu-for-most-and-800-iu-for-elderly.md

 ## See also VitaminDWiki

-* <a href="/posts/vitamin-d-recommendations-around-the-world-iu-and-ng" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D Recommendations around the world - IU and ng">Vitamin D Recommendations around the world - IU and ng</a> which contains the following graphic
+* [Vitamin D Recommendations around the world - IU and ng](/posts/vitamin-d-recommendations-around-the-world-iu-and-ng) which contains the following graphic

 <img src="/attachments/d3.mock.jpg" alt="image">